-Over the span of two decades, author, columnist, consultant, and speaker Carol Bradley Bursack cared for a neighbor and six elderly family members.
-As a result of this experience, Bursack wrote Minding Our Elders: Caregivers Share Their Personal Stories, a portable support group for caregivers.
+Author, columnist, and consultant Carol Bradley Bursack spent over two decades caring for a neighbor and six elderly family members.
+As a result of this experience, she wrote “Minding Our Elders: Caregivers Share Their Personal Stories,” a portable support group for caregivers.

-Besides authoring Minding Our Elders: Caregivers Share Their Personal Stories, Bursack is a contributing author to The Media Librarian's Handbook, (Facet Publishing, UK 2008), a contributing author to Dementia: Frank and Linda's story: New approaches, new understanding, new hope (Lion-Monarch, March 2010), and content editor for Finding Joy in Alzheimer’s: New Hope for Caregivers, by Marie Marley, PhD, and Daniel C. Potts, MD, FAAN (US 2015).
-She also wrote a foreword for the second edition of Wishes To Die For: Advance Care Directives that Grant Caregivers Lasting Peace, by Kevin J. Haselhorst, MD, (US 2015).
-She is also a contributor to an upcoming anthology edited by Marita Golden titled Love in a Silent Storm to be published by Arcade in 2019.
+In addition to her own book, she’s contributed to titles including “Dementia: Frank and Linda's story: New approaches, new understanding, new hope,” (Lion-Monarch, March 2010); and was a content editor for “Finding Joy in Alzheimer’s: New Hope for Caregivers,” (2015), by Marie Marley, Ph.D., and Daniel C. Potts, MD, FAAN.
+She wrote a foreword for the second edition of “Wishes to Die For: Advance Care Directives that Grant Caregivers Lasting Peace,” by Kevin J. Haselhorst, MD (2015), as well as for “Caregiving Both Ways,” (2019) by Molly Wisniewski.
+She is also a contributor to an anthology edited by Marita Golden titled “Us Against Alzheimer’s: Stories of Love, Family, and Faith,” (2019).

 Carol finds joy in supporting others as they struggle through their own challenges and relaxes by indulging her love of reading.